BenRogersWPG/WebSearch/README.md

 ### Via Context Menu 🖱️

 1. Select the text in your code to search for
-2. Right click and select "Web Search" from dropdown menu
+2. Right click and select "Web Search selected text" from dropdown menu
 3. Select the search engine you want to use (add more in the extension settings)

 ### Via Search Bar 🔎︎